GokulNC/English-HindUrdu-Parallel-Translator/README.md

-# English HindiUrdu Parallel Translation Playground
+# English to Hindi-Urdu Parallel Translation Playground

 A simple playground to understand & learn the subtle differences in the dialect-pair Hindi & Urdu.